365CSI/iCSR/CSR-5-minute-quickstart.md

 **now that is cool Live coding** (*eat your heart out Visual Studio*)

-## Using the iCSR library in your CSR file
+## Using the iCSR.js library in your CSR file

 The iCSR.js library must be loaded **before** your CSR code.